How To Calculate The Cost Of ICF Foundations In Southern Ontario

 Through many different studies of ICF construction costs, it has been determined that using ICF wall construction adds about 10% to the overall purchase price of a typical wood-frame home.

 However, that number does not compare different methods of constructing a foundation.
-So, how do we figure out an average cost of ICF foundation?
+So, how do we figure out the average cost of ICF foundation?

 Let’s get calculating: